zlflly/notes/README.md

-# This is wnc's notes.
+# This is zl's notes.

 ## Install